Mau1ikPatel/EECE5550-TurtleBot/README.md

 ## Project Structure
 For simplicity of the code submission, both the packages running on the ROS master and on the TurtleBot are included in this repository.
 The `turtlebot_packages` folder contains the packages used on the TurtleBot, and the other folders are the packages run on the ROS master.

+Some of the old pose estimation is in the pose_estimation folder.
+This was not used as a node.
 ## Running the Project
 ### ROS Master
 Start ROS with